 Dollar-for-Dollar Matching Grant Up to $20,000

 About Passport & Passport Eligibility

-Like the familiar blue passports used by travelers, the Passport to Jewish Life opens the doors to new and exciting Jewish educational destinations - such as Jewish summer camp, congregation-based religious/Hebrew school, Jewish teen leadership programs like TALIT, and USY/NFTY conferences, as well as Israel experiences!
-Passports are granted on the basis of both merit and need.
+Like the familiar blue passports used by travelers, the Passport to Jewish Life opens the doors to new and exciting Jewish educational destinations - such as Jewish summer camp, congregational religious school, Jewish teen leadership and community service programs, as well as Israel experiences!
+Passports are granted on the basis of either merit or need (or a combination of both).
 Please read through the eligibility and financial guidelines below, then proceed to the next page via the link at the bottom of this page.

 * Rising 4th graders (for religious school and summer camp) through age 22.

 * Jewish summer camp (day camp or overnight camp)